mzmine/mzmine_documentation/docs/module_docs/featdet_resolver_local_minimum/local-minimum-resolver.md

 **Original feature list**

-Keep or remove the input feature list(s).
-The _PROCESS IN PLACE_ option directly filter the input feature list and performs better in terms of memory usage; therefore, it is recommended over _REMOVE_, when available.
+Defines the processing.

+Standard is to KEEP the original feature list and create a new processed list.

+REMOVE saves memory.

+PROCESS IN PLACE is an advanced option to process directly in the feature list and reduce memory consumption more - this might come with side effects, apply with caution.

 **MS/MS scan pairing**